 Also consider accessories such as an A/C unit, a portable generator in your budget

-If Tammy and I were to consider a pop up it would be one of the larger tent trailers simply because we had kids who would need their own sleeping space.
+If Tammy and I were to consider one it would be one of the larger tent trailers simply because we had kids who would need their own sleeping space.
 But for you that might not be the case.

-For those who don’t want to or can’t afford to buy a new pop up buying used is a great option.
+For those who don’t want to or can’t afford to buy a new one buying used is a great option.
 If you are patient you may find a great deal on a tent trailer.
-Just make sure to inspect it thoroughly so you don’t end up with any surprises.
+Just make sure to inspect it thoroughly, and you don’t end up with any surprises.

-If you are handy or know someone who is you can work on renovating your camper and making your own.
+If you are handy or know someone who is you can work on renovating your camper and making it your own.
 In the video below you can clearly see what can be done for just $900 in renovating costs.
 Here are 7 more awesome pop up camper remodels.

-With a pop-up and just about any camper at some point or another you are going to need repairs.
-Sometimes it’s having to repair flooring whether it be carpet, vinyl planking, or the subfloor.
+With just about any camper at some point or another you are going to need repairs.
+Sometimes it’s having to repair flooring whether it be carpet, vinyl planking, or the sub-floor.
 The canvas is also one component that may need repair as well.
 In most cases, proper maintenance may prevent issues, however, in other cases, normal wear and tear will cause an issue that will need to be addressed, so be prepared for that.

-One of the beadvantagesage ofpop-up up camper is its low-profile alightweightght which makes it easy for them to be towed with a small SUV or a car.
-So if buying a new vehicle with a greater towing capacity if not in your immediate plans and then a pop up is a very good option for you.
+One of the advantages of a pop up up camper is its low-profile which makes it easy for them to be towed with a small SUV or a car.
+If buying a new vehicle with a greater towing capacity is not in your immediate plans and then this type of camper is a very good option for you.
 Learn about the average pop up camper weight.

 Pop up camping trailers have moving parts that extend up and down or out from the main body.
-In spite of the moving pa,rts they are very easy setup and to take down.
-This ease of setup is great since you’ll spend more time enjoying your RV experienthanhen going through the hassle of setting up something like a tent.
+In spite of the moving parts they are very easy to set up and to take down.
+This ease of setup is great since you’ll spend more time enjoying your RV experience than going through the hassle of setting up something like a tent.

 Easy of Storage